Written by Medicover Team and Medically Reviewed by Dr G Manasa, Pediatricians

 Pediatric Antibiotic Syrup for Fever

-Commonly Prescribed Antibiotic Syrups
+Commonly Prescribed Antibiotic Syrups:

 - Amoxicillin: Often prescribed for ear infections, strep throat, and some respiratory infections.
+It is considered one of the best antibiotic syrups for child fever.

 - Azithromycin: Used for respiratory infections, skin infections, and some ear infections.